 The Group uses valuation techniques that include inputs that are not based on observable market data to estimate the fair value of certain types of financial instruments.
 The allocated loan loss provision as described in more detail in note 10.2.2 is estimated based on the combination of specific reviews and estimates with regards to credit rating, collateral type, and past due status.
 Certain aspects of this process require (significant) judgment, such as the determination of the probability of default, the expected loss, the (time) value of the collateral, discount rates, cash flows, relief given and other economic factors.
 As a result of COVID-19, additional individual provisions were calculated in 2020.
-Based on the improvements in the economic situation in 2021, part of these individual provisions has been released based on repayments and cancellation of relief programs.
-However, seen the unpredictable situation the forward-looking macroenomic scenario are still adjusted with a high probability on an adverse scenario.
-Despite the fact that Aruba's economy is recovering well, Aruba faces significant challenges, amongst others, reduction of the high government debt, downside risks of new COVID-19 variants and its potential effect on the tourism sector, measures by the government to cope with the economic crisis as well as measures related to the planned structural reforms, and discontinuity of the liquidity support by the Netherlands.
-Considering the positive outlook 2021 post crisis recovery and the uncertainties mentioned, the scenario weights for the forwardlooking macroeconomic scenarios have been adjusted to a lower weight on the adverse scenario and a higher weight in comparison to 2020 on the base scenario.
+Based on the improvements in the economic situation in 2021 and 2022, part of these individual provisions has been released based on repayments and cancellation of relief programs.
+However, seen the unpredictable situation the forward-looking macroeconomic scenario are still adjusted with a high probability on an adverse scenario.
+Despite the fact that Aruba's economy is recovering well, Aruba faces significant challenges, amongst others, reduction of the high government debt, global circumstances, inflationary pressures and Aruba's Tax plan.
+Considering the outlook and these challenges and the uncertainties mentioned, the scenario weights for the forward-looking macroeconomic scenarios have been maintained.

 The Management Board believes that the chosen valuation techniques and assumptions used are appropriate in determining the fair value of financial instruments.
-Undrawn loan commitments and letters of credit are in the scope of the ECL requirements for all exposures classified as special assets, but no ECL was determined for non special assets exposures based on historical observation of defaults.
+Undrawn loan commitments and letters of credit are in the scope of the ECL requirements for all exposures classified as special assets, but no ECL was determined for non-special assets exposures based on historical observation of defaults.